vprusso/toqito/docs/tutorials.xor_quantum_value.rst

 Recall that :math:`\oplus` refers to the XOR operation.

-For each question secnario, the following table provides what the winning condition must be equal to for each question tuple to induce a winning outcome.
+For each question scenario, the following table provides what the winning condition must be equal to for each question tuple to induce a winning outcome.

 .. table::